shinken-monitoring/mod-ui-graphite/doc/index.rst

 Enabling module
 -------------------------

-To use the `graphite2` module you must declare it in your main broker configuration.
+To use the `ui-graphite2` module you must declare it in Web UI configuration.

 ::

-   define broker {
+   define module {
+      module_name         webui2
+      module_type         webui2

       ...

-      modules  ..., graphite2
+      modules  ui-graphite2

    }